Beto O'Rourke: Personal life

-On July 3, 2001, O'Rourke's father, a longtime cycling enthusiast, died while riding his bicycle along the shoulder of Pete Domenici Highway, just outside the city limits of El Paso and across the New Mexico state line, when he was struck from behind by a 1999 Pontiac Grand Am, throwing him 70 ft and causing severe head injuries; he was pronounced dead at the scene.
+On July 3, 2001, O'Rourke's father, a longtime cycling enthusiast, died while riding his bicycle along the shoulder of Pete Domenici Highway, just outside the city limits of El Paso and across the New Mexico state line, when he was struck from behind by a car, throwing him 70 ft and causing severe head injuries; he was pronounced dead at the scene.
 O'Rourke delivered the eulogy during the funeral service at St. Patrick's Cathedral in El Paso.
+On December 20, 2022, O'Rourke's sister, Erin, died at the age of 42; she suffered from intellectual disabilities and O'Rourke had been her legal guardian at one time.
+His mother died on December 17, 2023, from cancer.

 O'Rourke married Amy Hoover Sanders, the daughter of Louann and Bill Sanders, at her parents' ranch in Lamy, New Mexico, near Santa Fe, on September 24, 2005.
 Bill Sanders is a real estate developer who previously dated O'Rourke's mother and introduced her to O'Rourke's father.
 The couple and their three children live in El Paso's Sunset Heights in the Henry Trost-designed mission-style house where General Hugh Scott and Pancho Villa reportedly met in 1915.
-On December 20, 2022, O'Rourke's sister, Erin, died at the age of 42; she suffered from intellectual disabilities and O'Rourke has been her legal guardian at one time.

-O'Rourke is a lifelong Roman Catholic but has publicly expressed disagreement with Church doctrine, including its refusal to solemnize same-sex marriages.
+O'Rourke is a lifelong Catholic but has publicly expressed disagreement with Church doctrine, including its refusal to solemnize same-sex marriages.